Everyone wants a good night’s sleep.

 However, the body cannot synthesize it and we need certain foods in order to acquire it.

-● Serotonin is a significant chemical that concerns our moods and mental wellbeing.
+A significant chemical that concerns our moods and mental well-being.

 It can also help to regulate a person’s sleep-wake cycles and body clock.

-The lack of it can considerably affect the health of those who struggle with certain ailments, such as digestive issues and even diabetics.
+The lack of it can considerably affect the health of those who struggle with certain ailments, such as digestive issues and even diabetes.

-It is understood to be helpful to a better night’s sleep.
+It is understood to be helpful for a better night’s sleep.

 Even though we get the bulk of Vitamin D from the sun shining on our skin, it is an insufficient amount and we are still dependent on particular foods and supplements.